How do people watch AI-generated videos of physical scenes?: Discussion

 In this study, we investigated differences in eye movement behavior when watching AI-generated and real videos.
 We find that the authenticity of the video, i.e., whether it is real or AI-generated, does not have a significant effect on gaze behavior.
 However, the act of attempting to detect whether or not a video is fake (compared to normal viewing) does change eye gaze behavior.
 Importantly, participants' judgment of whether or not the video is real (irrespective of the truth) altered their gaze behavior.

 Interestingly, some of our findings diverge from previous studies.
 An investigation of DeepFake face-swapped videos~\cite{gupta2020eyes} identified significant differences in viewing patterns between real and AI-generated face-swapped videos, with a greater number of fixations and longer scanpaths observed for real videos.
 This difference could be because humans are particularly attuned to visual details in human faces.
 However, the findings from our study could suggest that those differences were due to participants' judgments rather than whether the stimulus video was indeed AI-generated or not.
 Given the increasingly high fidelity of modern generative AI models, our findings suggest that perception matters more than reality when the ground truth is visually ambiguous.
 When participants assess whether a video is AI-generated, their expectations influence their viewing behavior, prompting them to search for anomalies to confirm their hypothesis.
-This process results in greater cognitive effort when watching real videos, as some anomalies are hard to detect.

 These findings have significant overarching implications -- they suggest that our behavior changes not only when we engage with an AI-generated video, but as soon as we are aware that videos \textit{can} be fake.
 With the increasing prevalence and growing awareness of AI-generated content, this is likely to change how people interact with the video medium altogether.
 While one can argue this is true for other generated content, videos have been, for years, considered one of the most reliable forms of evidence, underpinning critical societal processes from fair trials to democratic discourse.
 While it is well-known that generative AI endangers the reliability of evidence, our results highlight a secondary, perhaps more insidious risk: the mere possibility of AI fabrication already changes how we witness and interact with the world.